sabinikarisaman/Hotel-Management-System/README.md

 Build and run the program using the Run button (F9 in most IDEs)

 🧪 Testing Summary
-Performed unit, integration, and system-level testing
+Unit, integration, and system-level testing performed

 Regression and User Acceptance Testing (UAT) completed

-All core functionalities tested successfully with test cases
+All core functionalities tested successfully using defined test cases

 🧠 Future Improvements
 Replace file storage with SQL database